 The students also learned about archeological fieldwork and zooarchaeology at two stations near the project office.

-“Can anyone tell me the difference between these two skulls?” asked Ranna Wells, zooarchaeologist at the Alaska District.
+“Can anyone tell me the difference between these two animal skulls?” asked Ranna Wells, zooarchaeologist at the Alaska District.

 Campers guessed different features before landing on the brow bone, with Wells telling them how that relates to the antlers on bull moose.
 They also learned about the fieldwork component of archaeology.